taoketao/activation-zones/README.md

 - *signal-follows-D2-check-experiments.py*.
 Verify that weights learning under a clear signal evolve according to D2.
 Results: perfect match!
 For very simple case, at least. neato.

 - *noise-follows-D4-experiments.py*.
 Verify that weights learning under noise evolve according to D4.
 This is less obvious so it's somewhere between a verification and a proper experiment.
+Update: Experiments show that noise follows something close to D4 but not exactly.
+If D2(x) is f(x) d/dx f(x), then D4 is D2(x) d/dx D2(x).
+Previously, I'd thought D4 was d^2/dx^2 D2(x).
+I'm unsure why but this is a really cool discovery!